Prenatal Education Classes

 This class is designed to help siblings prepare for the new baby.
 It includes a workbook, films, and discussion about the care and handling of a new baby.
 The level of participation can affect the length of this class.

-Boot Camp for New Dads (3 hours)
+Daddy Boot Camp (3 hours)

 Designed for expectant fathers, this class will help men explore their unique roles as dads.
 Discussion includes such topics as the changing relationship between fathers and mothers, conflicting emotions, and how to support the mother through pregnancy, labor, post-partum and breastfeeding.
 Learn about the basics of fathering and discover ways to promote bonding with your new infant.